pace/cloud-sdk-ios/docs/index.md

 ### Native login
 You can use *AppKit* with your native login (given that your token has the necessary scopes) as well.
-In case of a native login, it is crucial that you set the configuration during setup accordingly, i.e. setting the `authenticationMode` to `.native`, and passing an initial `accessToken`, if available.
+In case of a native login, it is crucial that you set the configuration during setup accordingly, i.e. setting the `authenticationMode` to `.native`.

 There is a `AppKitDelegate` method that you will need to implement, i.e. `tokenInvalid(completion: ((String) -> Void))`, which is triggered whenever your access token (or possible lack thereof) is invalid; possible reasons: it has expired, has missing scopes